Skip navigation

 Why you might need a separate business account

-When you’re starting out as a sole trader or a limited company it’s often a good idea to set up a separate business account.
-Not only does it help with keeping track of your business finances compared to your personal spending, but it also allows you to keep an eye on things such as payroll, cash flow and invoices in and out of the company.
+When you’re starting out as a sole trader or a limited company it’s often a good idea to set up a separate business bank account.
+Not only does it help with keeping track of your business finances, but it also allows you to keep an eye on things such as payroll, cash flow and invoices.

-If you’re a sole trader, having a business account isn’t a requirement but as a limited company, you need to have a separate account so that you can legally hold the money as a separate entity to your personal finances.
+If you’re a sole trader, having a business bank account isn’t a requirement.
+It is a recruitment for limited companies though – you’ll need to have a separate account so that you can legally hold the money as a separate entity to your personal finances.

 If you haven’t yet set yourself up as a sole trader or limited company, check out our other blogs on how to do so.

-Setting up a business account doesn’t need to be a slog either, some accounts just take a few minutes to apply.
+Setting up a business account doesn’t need to be a chore either, some accounts just take a few minutes to apply.

 How to set up a business account